Rumors (Lizzo song): Background and release

 In October 2020, American singer and rapper Lizzo announced that her fourth studio album was nearing completion, saying she had "a few more songs to write".
 On January 18, 2021, American singer SZA confirmed she had heard new material by the singer.
 She explained that Lizzo played her "the best song I ever heard in my life" and that it made her cry.
 On August 1, Lizzo told fans that she had an exciting post to share the next day.
 On August 2, announced on social media that "Rumors" would be released on August 13.
 The single was made available for pre-order in different formats.
 The release of the song marked Lizzo's first release in over two years, since the release of her third studio album, Cuz I Love You, on April 9, 2019.

 An accompanying music video for "Rumors" was released alongside the song on August 13, 2021.

 Composition

 "Rumors" was written by Lizzo, Cardi B, Torae Carr, Theron Thomas, Nate Mercereau, Steven Cheung, and its producer Ricky Reed.
 Musically, the song is set in the key of B minor, with a tempo of 118 beats per minute.
 The vocals in the song span from F_{3} to D_{5}.

 The song features Lizzo "talking her shit over a simple piano melody.
 It quickly warps into anonymous, stomping future funk, complete with rubbery synth, handclaps, and electric guitar."
-Lyrically, it "sees Lizzo confront the 'shit on the internеt' that's clung to her since she conquered the mainstream in 2019."
+Lyrically, it "sees Lizzo confront the 'shit on the internet' that's clung to her since she conquered the mainstream in 2019."